 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Will not be present generally, but there may be areas that have "healed" from former bison trails and wallows as well as more current livestock trails which could have a compaction layer below the soil surface.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Cool season, taller bunchgrasses (bluebunch wheatgrass, rough fescue) Sub-dominant: cool season mid grasses (Idaho fescue) > cool season rhizomatous grasses (western wheatgrass) = perennial forbs > cool season short grasses (Sandberg bluegrass) = perennial forbs > shrubs = warm season shortgrass (blue grama) = sedges Other: Additional: 13.
+In some instances the Bk horizon maybe cemented and act like a compacted layer, restricting root penetration.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Cool season, taller grasses (bluebunch wheatgrass) Sub-dominant: cool season mid-grasses (Idaho fescue, needle and thread) = shrubs > cool season rhizomatous grasses (western wheatgrass) = warm season bunchgrass (plains muhly) = perennial forbs = cool season short grasses (Sandberg bluegrass) = sedges (threadleaf sedge) Other: Additional: 13.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Will be low for all functional groups in a given year.
 Prolonged droughts which last more than 3 years may show increases in mortality and decadence for all plant groups.
-14. Average percent litter cover (%) and depth ( in): Moderate litter cover that tends to be thin in depth.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 1100 - 1400 #/acre.
+14. Average percent litter cover (%) and depth ( in): 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 900 - 1600 #/acre.
 This would be the expected production for the reference state during adequate moisture years.
-1300 pounds would be the expected production in a 15 inch precipitation zone.
+1375 pounds would be the expected production in a 17 inch precipitation zone.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Blue grama, field brome, a variety of annual or biennial weedy forbs, fringed sagewort, broom snakeweed, curlycup gumweed, prickly pear cactus, cheatgrass.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Dense clubmoss, blue grama, red threeawn, field brome, a variety of annual or biennial weedy forbs, fringed sagewort, green sagewort, broom snakeweed, prickly pear cactus, yucca, prairie rose, creeping juniper, cheatgrass.